PouyaPouryaie/springboot-kafka/kafka-guideline.md

     - when adding a new field to a schema, you should add a default value for that field in `avsc` file.

+## Hints
+- For test consumer part, you can define multi method instead of multi instance to connect to kafka

 # Keyword
 - Consumer rebalancing